Kobrairaq/pocketwatcher/README.md

 bun run launch
 ```

-During the launch process, you'll be prompted to confirm some settings:

-- Organization selection (defaults to personal)
-- App name (from your fly.toml)
-- Region selection
-- Machine specifications (shared-cpu-1x, 1GB RAM)
-- Optional add-ons (Postgres, Redis, Tigris)

 You can either accept the defaults by selecting "No" when asked to tweak settings, or customize them according to your needs.

 3. During deployment, you'll be prompted twice: